anttijuu/PGUnicodeCharacters/README.markdown

 #PGUnicodeCharacters

-The name of this command line tool comes from the discussion in [Project Gutenberg tools](https://github.com/gutenbergtools/ebookmaker) issue.
-The issue (Need census of Unicode characters in PG texts #276) proposes a tool that you could use to see which Unicode characters are used in Project Gutenberg books.

-This tool counts the usage of unique Unicode characters from text files.
+This command line tool counts the occurrences of unique Unicode characters from text files.

 NB: The tool *does not* check if the file is actually in the assumed UTF-8 format, so there may be issues.

-Running the tool takes *very long* time (tens of minutes) when processing lots of large book files.
+When processing lots of and very large book files, running the tool takes *a long* time (like tens of minutes).
 While processing, the tool prints a dot for each file in the console, so you should be able to see some progress.

 ## Building